Description

 | Reaction to fire (EN 13501-1) | Euroclass E |

 Under current Approved Document B guidance, Euroclass E EPS is permitted within EWI build-ups on residential buildings below 18 m where the project fire strategy specifies horizontal mineral wool fire barriers at each floor level and around openings.
-For buildings above 18 m or where the project fire strategy requires non-combustible insulation throughout, switch the specification to the mineral wool insulation range — the trade-offs between graphite EPS and mineral wool at enhanced thicknesses are set out in the graphite EPS vs mineral wool 2026 facade guide.
+For buildings above 18 m, or where the fire strategy requires non-combustible insulation throughout, specify from the mineral wool insulation range instead; the performance trade-offs at enhanced thicknesses are set out in the graphite EPS vs mineral wool facade guide.

 Physical Specifications — Density, Strength, Dimensions